 - the Property is owner-occupied.

-- the COVID-19 Standalone Partial Claim amount includes only arrearages, which consists of Principal, Interest, Taxes, and Insurance (PITI);
+- the COVID-19 Recovery Standalone Partial Claim amount includes only arrearages, which refers to any amounts needed to bring the Borrower current and includes:

 For additional information, see: